AbleDabble/stylo/status/status1.md

 ## Changes/Deviation from Plan
 None

-## Details Description of Goals/ Plan for
+## Details Description of Goals/ Plan for next 3 weeks
 Implementation of automation tools for web scraping, and creation and testing of authorship identification tool on the current reddit corpus.